RetroDECK/ES-DE/USERGUIDE-DEV.md

 As the artwork files also come with the .zip file extension they will show up inside ES-DE as if they were game files, so it's recommended to hide the entire artwork directory using the _Hidden_ option in the metadata editor.

 Be aware that neither ScreenScraper or TheGamesDB currently support these MAME short names natively so you'll need to refine the searches or the scraper services are unlikely to return any results at all (or very inaccurate results at best).

-#### Nintendo Switch

-The Nintendo Switch emulator Yuzu is distributed as a Snap package, Flatpak package or AppImage on Linux and as a regular installer on Windows.
-At the moment there is unfortunately no macOS release of this emulator and it's unclear if it can run on BSD Unix.

-If installed as a Snap or Flatpak package or if built from source code on Linux, ES-DE should be able to easily locate the emulator binary.

-But if using the AppImage release it's a bit more complicated.
-See [here](USERGUIDE-DEV.md#using-emulators-in-appimage-format-on-linux) for more information on how to get it to work.

-For Windows, ES-DE will look for _yuzu.exe_ in the system Path as well as in the default installation directory `~\AppData\Local\yuzu\yuzu-windows-msvc\`

-Apart from the potential difficulty in locating the emulator binary, there are some special configuration steps required for the emulator, refer to the Yuzu website for more information about this.

 #### Nintendo Wii U